 Core Curriculum Components

-These courses provide a foundation of skills for lifelong learning such as writing, mathematics, analytical thinking, problem solving, computer applications, information literacy and basic knowledge of a foreign language.
+These courses provide a foundation of skills for lifelong learning such as writing, mathematics, analytical thinking, problem solving, computer applications, information literacy, and communications.

 Modern Language Courses